Things to Consider When Buying a Home

 Things to Consider when Buying a Home

 Before you even start shopping, get prequalified with a lender.
 Even if you have a long-standing relationship with a certain bank, this can be a good time to shop around.
 While your own bank may be your best bet if you don’t get the results you want when you talk to their mortgage department, you still may have options.
-(Your Realtor may be able to recommend lenders, also.)
+(Your Realtor may also be able to recommend lenders)

-You will probably need:
+You will typically need:

 - A full month of paycheck stubs